 - Processed snacks: Pretzels, rice cakes, chips, crackers

-- Dessert: Candy, ice cream, milk chocolate, cakes
+- Desserts: Candy, ice cream, milk chocolate, cakes

 - Dairy: Milk, cheese, yogurt